AO-Design-Inc/feather-blog/_posts/2021-06-21-WasmPerformance.markdown

 }
 ```

 The only really noteworthy change was to not have `new` in the hot loop.
-The Assemblyscript garbage collector had some trouble with it and total allocation would exceed WebAssembly's 100  page memory limit[1].
-I suspect that sort of code will be usable once the WebAssembly GC proposals, which allow wasm modules to hook into the browser's GC, are implemented.
+The Assemblyscript garbage collector had some trouble with it and total allocation would exceed webassembly's 100  page memory limit[1].
+I suspect that sort of code will be usable once the webassembly GC proposals, which allow wasm modules to hook into the browser's GC, are implemented.

 ### Threading